ducthinh2111/weekend-project/README.md

 # Weekend Projects
-Small applications that can be completed during weekend
+Small applications that can be fully or partially completed during weekend
 ## Requirements
 The project should meet one of below requirement:
 - Learn new technology